getodk/docs/src/form-workflows.rst

 Workflows can be split across multiple submissions of the same or different forms.
 The submissions are linked during analysis by a common entity identifier.
 The identifier can also optionally be used to :ref:`look up data about the selected entity <using-data-from-previous-encounters>`.

 The sections below describe some common tools and patterns for capturing multiple encounters across different submissions.
-As long as multiple submissions each have one field representing the same value, they can be linked no matter what their structure is so many variations are possible.
+As long as multiple submissions each have one field representing the same identifier, they can be linked no matter what their structure is so many variations are possible.

 .. _using-barcodes-to-link-encounters: